ETLCPP/etl/README.md

 **Motivation**

 C++ is a great language to use for embedded applications and templates are a powerful aspect.
 The standard library can offer a great deal of well tested functionality,  but there are some parts of the standard library that do not fit well with deterministic behaviour and limited resource requirements.
-These limitations usually preclude the use of dynamically allocated memory and open ended sized containers.
+These limitations usually preclude the use of dynamically allocated memory and containers with open ended sizes.

 What is needed is a template library where the user can declare the size, or maximum size of any object upfront.
 Most embedded compilers do not currently support the standard beyond C++ 03, therefore excluding the programmer from using the enhanced features of the later library.